-At the end of 2016, the Romanian banking sector included 37 credit institutions: two banks with full or majority Romanian capital; four credit institutions with majority domestic, private capital; 23 banks with majority foreign capital and eight branches of foreign banks.
-About 91.3% of bank assets are held by institutions with foreign capital.
-The banks with Austrian capital have a market share of 33.3%, followed by the banks with French capital (13.5% market share) and those with Greek capital (10.6%).
-Banks employed around 55,396 persons by the end of 2016, while the number of bank outlets shrank to 5,501.
+At the end of 2020, the Romanian banking sector included 34 credit institutions: three banks with full or majority Romanian state capital, three credit institutions with majority domestic, private capital, 20 banks with majority foreign capital and eight branches of foreign banks.
+About 70.5% of the Romanian banking sector’s assets were held by institutions with foreign capital in 2020.
+Contemplating the expansion of digitalization and the optimization of operational expenses, the banks’ branch network shrank to 3,835 banking outlets while the number of employees stood at 52,650.

 The banking sector’s capacity to generate profit was influenced negatively by the outlook of worsening macroeconomic conditions.
 In the banking sector, the return on assets (ROA) and the return on equity (ROE) stood at 0.95% respectively 8.66% at the end of last year.
 These returns have started getting better during this year – which is a positive signal including for the additional capitalization capacity and which can support lending.
 In 2019, the national banking sector ranked number 11, respectively number seven among the European Union Member States as regards ROA (1.4%) and ROE (12.3%).